 So if you’re interested in getting ear acupuncture treatment in Philadelphia, make sure you only go to a legitimate facility run by acupuncture experts, like the Philadelphia Acupuncture Clinic.
 This clinic is a certified facility to conduct various kinds of acupuncture treatments, including ear acupuncture.

-To make an appointment for the initial FREE consultation and to discuss with Victor Tsan, MD if Auriculotherapy is the right treatment choice for you, call Philadelphia Acupuncture Clinic or use our automatic scheduling system.
+To make an appointment for the initial consultation and treatment with one of our acupuncturists contact Philadelphia Acupuncture Clinic at 267-314-7575 or use our automatic scheduling system.